antilax-3/docker-dotproxy/README.md

 |`Failover`|Prioritize a single primary server and failover to secondary server(s) only when the primary fails.
 Ideal if one server should serve all traffic, but there is a need for fault tolerance.|

 ## Version
+- **19/02/21:** Pin Go version to 1.15 to prevent go.mod compilation issues
 - **22/03/19:** Update ports to reflect example config and allow dotproxy to bind ports <1024 as non-root users
 - **17/03/19:** Initial Release